 Contact Us For All Your Banking Needs: (870) 460-6400

-If an account holder has earned income and is not an active participant of an employer sponsored Qualified Retirement Plan – the $5,000 maximum contribution is totally deductible on their tax return.
+If an account holder has earned income and is not an active participant of an employer sponsored Qualified Retirement Plan – the $7,000 ($8,000 if over 50 years old) maximum contribution is totally deductible on their tax return.
 The benefit of the tax deduction is that it lowers the taxable income for the year, therefore, lowering the income tax liability for the year.

 Funds are available to account holders at anytime, but if the account holder is not 59½ or does not meet certain exceptions, they could be assessed the 10% premature distribution penalty by the IRS on the amount withdrawn.
 The account holder will pay taxes on the amount withdrawn.

-The account holder must have earned income and is allowed the maximum nondeductible contribution – $5,000.
+The account holder must have earned income and is allowed the maximum nondeductible contribution – $7,000 ($8,000 if over 50 years old).
 The earnings on the contribution accumulate tax–free and penalty free as long as the 5 year waiting period has been satisfied and qualifying distribution rules have been met.

 Traditional IRAs may be converted or rolled over to a Roth IRA without an IRS premature–distribution penalty, but will be subject to full taxation.
 The law provides that the amount of the conversion is fully taxable the year of the transaction.

 An account established for the benefit of each child under the age of 18 which allows a maximum nondeductible annual contribution of $2,000.
 The earnings on the contribution accumulate tax–free.